Onagam

-Onagam (also known as Wonagam Sailypur) is a village on the banks of Badshah Canal (canal of zaingair) in Bandipora district, Jammu and Kashmir, India.
+Onagam (also known as Wonagam or Sailypur) is a village on the banks of Badshah Canal (canal of zaingair) in Bandipora district, Jammu and Kashmir, India.

+Etymology

 The name Onagam is derived from the word Wun, meaning jungle, and gam, meaning village.
-The name reflects the time when the village was covered wild trees which grow on mountains, such as pine trees.
-Onagam is one of the biggest villages in Bandipora district, which was formed in 2009; earlier, the village was part of Baramulla district.
+The name shows the forested nature of the area.
+Onagam is one of the biggest villages in Bandipora district.